Murder of Janet March: Perry and Arthur March

-Perry Avram March was born in 1961 to Arthur March, the son of a Romanian Jewish immigrant named Paul Marcovich, who settled in East Chicago, Indiana, with his Chicago-born wife.
-Arthur became a pharmacist, changing his name to March in 1956 since the U.S. Army, which often called him to duty from the reserves while he worked in healthcare administration, kept misspelling it on checks.
-His wife, Tziporah, was also of Eastern European descent, having been born in Israel to emigrants from the Belarusian capital city of Minsk.
-The couple had two other children after Perry.
+Perry Avram March was born in 1961 to Arthur and Tziporah March.
+His father, a pharmacist, changed his surname from Markovich in 1956 after the United States Army, which often called him to duty from the reserves while he worked in healthcare administration, kept misspelling it on checks.
+Both of Perry's parents were of Eastern European and Jewish ancestry, his paternal grandfather having been an immigrant from Romania and his maternal grandparents having emigrated to Israel from Minsk.
+The couple had two more children following Perry.

-In 1970, Tziporah died under circumstances that are not entirely clear.
-Her husband said her death was the result of anaphylactic shock brought on by the Darvon she had taken to relieve pain from a head injury.
-Her state and city death certificates, however, say the death was an accidental overdose.
-It was widely assumed in the community that Tziporah had taken her own life; doctors later consulted by a Nashville journalist reporting on the case said that anaphylactic shock was similar enough to the effects of suicide by Darvon as to be a credible cover story and that in that era suicides at the decedent's residence were often officially described as accidents.
+In 1970, Perry's mother died under circumstances that are not entirely clear.
+Arthur later claimed her death was the result of anaphylactic shock brought on by the Darvon she had taken to relieve pain from a head injury.
+Her state and city death certificates, however, report the death was an accidental drug overdose.
+It was widely assumed to the family's acquaintances that Tziporah had taken her own life; doctors later consulted by a Nashville journalist reporting on the case said that anaphylactic shock was similar enough to the effects of suicide by Darvon as to be a credible cover story and that suicides at the decedent's residence were often officially described as accidents during that time period.

-The Marches moved to their vacation home at Michiana, Michigan.
+Following Tziporah's death, the March family moved to their vacation home at Michiana, Michigan.
 Arthur sent Perry to La Lumiere School in La Porte, Indiana, where he excelled in academics and athletics.
-In his spare time he took karate classes, eventually reaching the rank of first-degree black belt.
-Arthur March retired in 1978, having attained the rank of lieutenant colonel; his pension was his chief income after that.
+In his spare time, Perry took karate classes, eventually reaching the rank of first-degree black belt.
+Arthur retired from the Army in 1978, having attained the rank of lieutenant colonel; his pension was his chief income afterward.

 After graduating with honors, Perry chose to attend the University of Michigan due to the lower tuition he paid as an in-state student, a strong consideration given his father's limited income.
-He was also attracted by the university's Asian studies program, and made that his major.
-Those who knew him at Michigan recall him as having some "rough edges".
-At the time of the murder, a Michigan alumna came forward and claimed he had hit her in the face while the two were at the school, which Perry denies.
+He was also attracted by the university's Asian studies program and made that his major.
+Those who knew Perry at Michigan recall him as having some "rough edges."
+At the time of the murder, a Michigan alumna came forward and claimed he had hit her in the face while the two were at the school, which Perry denied.